AI-generated

 Facts

-• On May 26, 1950, defendant Segundo Fernando executed a deed of mortgage in favor of plaintiff Cecilio Diego over two parcels of registered land to secure a loan of P2,000.
+• The Loan and Mortgage: On May 26, 1950, Segundo Fernando executed a deed of mortgage over two parcels of land in favor of Cecilio Diego to secure a P2,000 loan.
+The deed stipulated the loan was without interest, payable within four years.
+After execution, possession of the mortgaged properties was turned over to the mortgagee (Diego).

 Arguments of the Petitioners